-Many lizards are commonly kept as pets, but few are as unique and interesting as the crested gecko.
+Many lizards are commonly kept as pets, but few are as unique and interesting as crested geckos.
 These lizards are striking in appearance and come in a wide range of different colors and variations.
-They’re full of personality and make excellent pets, but once you get one, it tends to fuel the desire for more.
+They’re also full of personality and make excellent pets, but once you get one, it tends to fuel the desire for more.
 The question is, can you keep them all together, or will you need separate terrariums?

 Risks of Housing Multiple Crested Geckos Together